chanced/uniresid/README.md

 This crate has been forked from [uris](https://crates.io/crates/uris).
-Thanks to Richard Walters for the [original implementation](https://crates.io/crates/uris) and Richard Walters for his improvements.
+Thanks to Richard Walters for the [original implementation](https://crates.io/crates/uris) and Martin Fischer for his improvements.

 ## License